 The fridge also has an ice maker and I provide all bed linen.
 The caravan is rented out for most of the year, every year and from my guestbook, it appears that holidaymakers like what I have provided.

 We were delighted to be handed a £20 Tesco voucher with the keys when we arrived at a holiday caravan we rented at Sirior Bach, North Wales.
 We will be going back to spend another holiday there next year in the same caravan.
 It’s a nice touch from the owner and we really appreciated the thought.

 Helen Wood, Birmingham

-We will be putting up some more comments during the month and if you have any suggestions about what you would like to find in a caravan for rent or if you are an owner, what you provide please do drop us a line.
+We will be putting up some more comments during the month and if you have any suggestions about what you would like to find in a holiday caravan.